Watercolour Butterflies: from Sketch to finished Painting

 Wingspan: 7-10 cm

-Both males and females have distinctive orange patches that paint the upper edges of their creamy white wings.
-The underside of the wings, however, tells a different story, one of survival and adaptation: the colour is a light brown, and the patterns mimic the surface of a dead leaf when the butterfly is resting on the ground.
-This remarkable camouflage allows the butterfly to blend seamlessly into its surroundings, evading the watchful eyes of predators.
+Both males and females have distinctive orange patches on the upper edges of their creamy white wings.
+The underside of the wings, however, tells a different story: the colour is a light brown, and the patterns mimic the surface of a dead leaf when the butterfly is resting on the ground.
+This remarkable camouflage allows the butterfly to blend seamlessly into its surroundings and avoid the watchful eyes of predators.

 THE PERFECT REFERENCE